VSCodeVim/Vim/README.md

 Usage examples:

 - `gc` - toggles line comment.
 For example `gcc` to toggle line comment for current line and `gc2j` to toggle line comments for the current line and the next two lines.
 - `gC` - toggles block comment.
-For example `gCi)` to comment out everything within parenthesis.
+For example `gCi)` to comment out everything within parentheses.

 ### vim-indent-object